pastc/vero/README.md

 var nonce int

-// A number that is incremented by 1 if the randomly generated value goes out of bounds and eventually exhausts all available random numbers within the available hash. var iteration int
+// A number that is incremented by 1 if the randomly generated value goes out of bounds and eventually exhausts all available random numbers within the available hash.
+// Should be 0 when calling the function from outside. var iteration int
 ```